loopwerk/loopwerk.io/content/articles/2021-02-25-faq-passthroughsubject-currentvaluesubject.md

 ---
-tags: combine, faq, iOS, swift
+tags: faq, iOS, swift
 ---

 # Mentee Question 4: When to use PassthroughSubject and CurrentValueSubject?

 That's a great question!
 And actually one I asked myself too, when I just got started with Combine.
-Let's first explain what `PassthroughSubject` and `CurrentValueSubject` *are* though.
+Let's first explain what `PassthroughSubject` and `CurrentValueSubject` _are_ though.

 Subjects are a kind of publisher that you can subscribe to, but can also send values to.
 It's kind of like a serving hatch where you pass items through, from one side to the other.
 It's mostly used to turn imperative code that uses closures and delegates, into declarative and reactive code using publishers.